 Speculative Nature of Real Estate Investing.
 Real estate can be risky and unpredictable.
 For example, many experienced, informed people lost money when the real estate market declined in 2007-2008.
 Time has shown that the real estate market goes down without warning, sometimes resulting in significant losses.
 Some of the risks of investing in real estate include changing laws, including environmental laws; floods, fires, and other acts of God, some of which may not be insurable; changes in national or local economic conditions; changes in government policies, including changes in interest rates established by the Federal Reserve; and international crises.
 You should invest in real estate in general, and in the Company in particular, only if you can afford to lose your investment and are willing to live with the ups and downs of the real estate industry.

 Environmental Risks.

-The Company has undertaken what it believes to be adequate testing of the property and is aware of previous environmental contamination that has been remediated to the point Louisiana Department of Environmental Quality issuing a "No Further Action" letter.

-However, the nature of these tests is such that additional contamination cannot be entirely ruled out.
+The Company has undertaken what it believes to be adequate testing of the property and is not aware of any environmental contamination.
+However, the nature of these tests is such that contamination cannot be entirely ruled out.
 Under Federal and State laws, a current or previous owner or operator of real estate may be required to remediate any hazardous conditions without regard to whether the owner knew about or caused the contamination.
 Similarly, the owner of real estate may be subject to common law claims by third parties based on damages and costs resulting from environmental contamination.
 The cost of investigating and remediating environmental contamination can be substantial, even catastrophic.

 ADA Compliance.
 The Americans with Disabilities Act of 1990 (the "ADA") requires all public buildings to meet certain standards for accessibility by disabled persons.
 Complying with the ADA can add significant time and costs to a project.

 Regulation and Zoning.
 Like all real estate projects, this project is subject to extensive building and zoning ordinances and codes, which can change at any time.
 Complying with all of these rules could add significant time and costs to the project.

 Casualty Losses.
 A fire, hurricane, mold infestation, or other casualty could materially and adversely affect the project.

 Illiquidity of Real Estate.
 Real estate is not "liquid," meaning it's hard to sell.
 Thus, the Company might not be able to sell the project as quickly as it would like or on the terms that it would like.

 Property Values Could Decrease.
 The value of the Company's real estate could decline, perhaps significantly.
 Factors that could cause the value of real estate to decline include, but are not limited to: